manio/elicznik-rs/README.md

 ## About
 A commandline tool for scraping energy meter data from [Tauron eLicznik](https://elicznik.tauron-dystrybucja.pl/) service.
-The data are fetched in the JSON format.
+The data are fetched in the CSV format.
 It consists of hourly records of energy imported and exported from/to grid.
-By default obtained data is stored in the PostgreSQL database, but this tool can also save the data directly to a JSON file.
+By default obtained data is stored in the PostgreSQL database, but this tool can also save the data directly to a CSV file.
-It can also load a data from the JSON (instead of using `Tauron`) and then save it in the database.
+It can also load a data from the CSV (instead of using `Tauron`) and then save it in the database.

 ## Usage
 ```
 elicznik 0.1.0
-Simple program to fetch and process `Tauron eLicznik` JSON data.
+Simple program to fetch and process `Tauron eLicznik` CSV data.
 If none arguments are given, it is
 fetching last two days of data and updates missing values in the configured PostgreSQL database

 USAGE: